Mariveles Church: Parish church history

 Under the current leadership of Fr.
 Regin L. Tenorio since June 5, 2023, its logo as a shrine was revealed.
 Renovation of the sacristy, and the addition of stained-glass featuring St. Nicholas and design at the ceiling's brown part were made.
 The renovated sacristy was blessed on September 5, 2023, during the 5th day of Novena for the patron saint's feast day on September 10 by the Archbishop of San Fernando, Pampanga and Apostolic Administrator of the Diocese of Balanga Florentino Lavarias.
 Projects that were previously planned by Santos that were made under Tenorio's leadership are the new confessional and fence, and landscaping the church's exterior all previously planned by Santos.
 The cross' lights of the church's facade was changed from orange made by Santos to blue.
 In 2024, life-sized saints and bricks on the pedestals were added outside the church, and a garage was demolished to give way for another comfort room.
+The chairs reverted back to their dark brown color while also added the cross design at their sides and making the tip rounder in 2026.